brookcs3/pleco-xa/README.md

 MIT License - See LICENSE file for details.

-Some parts of the code were inspired by Libra.
+Some audio analysis techniques were adapted from ideas in the Librosa library.
 ---

 **Pleco Xa** - Bringing musical intelligence to the browser.